w3f/polkadot-wiki/docs/general/polkadot-vault.md

 :::

-[Polkadot Vault](https://www.parity.io/technologies/signer) (aka Parity Signer) is a cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
-The Vault App is not technically a wallet as it does not allow to transfer funds.
+[Polkadot Vault](https://www.parity.io/technologies/signer) (formerly Parity Signer) is a cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
+The Vault app is not technically a wallet as it does not allow to transfer funds.
 It is more of a key-chain tool that will enable you the create, manage, and restore accounts.

 By default, the Vault app contains chain specifications for Polkadot, Kusama, and Westend.
 Metadata updates are possible via a [QR code fountain](https://metadata.parity.io/#/polkadot).
 It is also